 Birding is full of specific terminology, so eBird has its fair share as a result!
 We’ve defined some of the important terms you’ll run across in eBird below in case you need them.

-ABA Area (listing region): The area encompassed by the 49 continental United States, Canada, the French islands of St. Pierre et Miquelon (France).
-Greenland, Bermuda, and Hawaii are not included.
+ABA Continental (listing region): The area encompassed by the 49 continental United States, Canada, and the French islands of St. Pierre et Miquelon (France).
+Does not include Hawaii, Midway Island, Greenland, or Bermuda.

 Abundance: the average number of birds reported on all checklists within a specified date range and region.
 This metric includes checklists that did not report the species and provides a measure of how commonly a species is reported relative to other species in the region.